 Always collaborating across borders.
 Never siloed or territorial.

 Always developing the whole person.
 Never narrowly focusing on skills.

 Always putting in the work.
-Never a sense of entitlement, or shortcuts.
+Never having a sense of entitlement, or taking shortcuts.

-Always permanent growth mindset.
+Always having a permanent growth mindset.
 Never passive or resting on laurels.